-However, this tax break will come back to you when reselling the building.
-Governments will demand to be paid back on where you saved with the depreciation.
-It is called depreciation recapture and the tax rate is similar to the one applied earlier on the gross profit.
+It is important to consider, however, that this tax break will come back to you when reselling the real estate asset, as you included the depreciation expenses in your financial results.
+Governments will demand to be repaid from the tax savings you benefited in the past.
+This is called depreciation recapture and the tax rate applied is similar to the one applied earlier on the gross profit.

-Things go differently if the building loses value over time.
-There will be no tax on the capital loss.
-Moreover, the depreciation recapture is not the same.
-The rate is applied on the difference between the selling price (as opposed to purchase price), which is smaller, and the new depreciated balance, which helps reduce the tax load.
+If your real estate asset end ups losing value over time then there will be no tax on the capital loss and the depreciation recapture will not be the same.
+The rate is applied on the difference between the selling price (as opposed to the purchase price which is lower), and the new depreciated balance, which helps reduce the tax load.

-In this analysis, we take into consideration that the purchase of the property is done on the day 0 of the fiscal year, which allows us to declare a complete first year in depreciation.
-Finally, the tax rate is applied on losses during deficit years, which helps decrease the tax load for the next year.
+In this analysis we take into consideration that the purchase of the property is done on day 0 of the fiscal year, which allows us to declare a complete first year of depreciation.
+Finally, the tax rate is applied on the loss during deficit years, which helps decrease the tax load for the following year.

 Return on investment

-We can calculate the return on investment by comparing the cumulated profit with the initial investment.
-This will basically indicate all the profit generated by the original investment.
-It is very useful in the eye of the investor, because it shows the performance of its initial investment and evaluates its opportunity cost.
+We can calculate the return on investment by comparing the cumulated profit with the initial investment, allowing us to see the profit generated by the original investment.
+It is very useful in the eyes of the investor because it shows the performance of the initial investment and evaluates the opportunity cost.

 |Profit on the 1st year:||-11 000||24 000||75 000|